Consumer Medicine Information

 How much to take

-your last use or when the first signs of craving appear.
+hours after your last use of opioids or when the first signs of craving appear

 After a period of successful treatment, your doctor may gradually reduce your dose.